JoinColony/tailor/docs/_Docs_Transactions.md

 order: 5
 ---

 Interacting with the Ethereum blockchain in a way which will cause its state to change is done with a transaction.
-In Tailor we have various types of transactions, which handles everything for you when sending a transaction.
+In Tailor we have various types of transactions, which handle everything for you when sending a transaction.

 ## Contract Transactions